aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 19Jun18
+Got a lot of work done today.
+Looking forward to continuing to work on classes.
+Finished a few more exercises in Section 15 and all but 3 on Section 16.

+## 18Jun18
+Struggled with recursion in Section 15.

 ## 15Jun18
 Finished reading Section 15.
 Recursion is a little hard at the beginning.
 Expecting it to get easier.
 Need to finish the exercises.